 Yes.
 No notice is required.
 You can withdraw money:

-There are daily limits on the amount you can transfer from your account online, by telephone or mobile banking.
-The current daily limits and how to withdraw more than them can be found here or by contacting Telephone Banking.
+There are daily limits on the amount you can transfer from your account online, by telephone or on the mobile app.

 6. Additional information

-- A monthly bonus period runs from close of business on the second-last business day of one month, to close of business on the second-last business day of the following month
+- To earn interest each month, your balance must grow by at least £50.
+The monthly cycle to grow your balance and earn interest runs from close of business on the second-last business day of one month, to close of business on the second-last business day of the following month

-- Close of business times depend on whether you pay in your money in-branch or by using our telephone, online or mobile banking services.
+- Close of business times differ depending on whether you pay in your money in-branch or by using our telephone, online or mobile app services.